facebookresearch/ParlAI/README.md

 - Examples of training with PyTorch.
 - Uses zmq to talk to other toolboxes not in Python, examples of Lua Torch given.
 - Supports hogwild and batch training of models.

+## Basic Examples

+Display 10 random examples from task 1 of the "1000-example" bAbI task:
+`python examples/display_data.py -t babi:task1k:1`

+Train a simple cpu-based memory network on the Children's Book Test "Named Entities" subset with 8 threads (python processes) using Hogwild:
+`python examples/memnn_luatorch_cpu/full_task_train.py -t cbt:NE -n 8`
+(requires zmq and lua torch).

+Trains an attentive LSTM model on the SQuAD dataset with a batch size of 32 examples:
+`python examples/drqa/train.py -t squad -b 32`
+(requires pytorch and regex).

+## Requirements

+ParlAI currently requires Python3.

+Several models included (in parlai/agents) have additional requirements such as [PyTorch](http://pytorch.org/) or [Lua Torch](http://torch.ch/).

+## Installing ParlAI

+First, clone the repository, then enter the cloned directory.

+Linked install:
+Run `python setup.py develop` to link the cloned directory to your site-packages.
+This is the recommended installation procedure if you plan on modifying any parlai code for your run or submitting a pull request, especially if you want to add another task to repository.
+All needed data will be downloaded to ./data, and any model files (currently just the memnn model) if requested will be downloaded to ./downloads.

+Copied install (use parlai only as a dependency):
+Run `python setup.py install` to copy contents to your site-packages folder.
+All data will be downloaded to that folder, and to make any changes to the code you will need to run install again.
+If you want to just use parlai as a dependency (e.g. to access the tasks or the core code), this works fine.
+If you want to clear out the downloaded data, then delete the 'data' and 'downloads' (if applicable) folder in site-packages/parlai.

 ## Worlds, agents and teachers
 The main concepts (classes) in ParlAI: